 You sure have seen reCaptcha v2 a number of times.
 It’s this bar that pops up usually under the ‘submit’ button and asks you to check a box if you’re not a bot.
 A quick load and a message is sent.

 Later iterations also added the so-called Invisible reCaptcha – a bar stating that a form is “protected by ReCaptcha”.
 When submitting a form, a user doesn’t need to perform any action as the check happens automatically within milliseconds.
-Only those with low reCaptcha score (so likely the bots) will be subject to additional verification before they can proceed.
+Only those with low reCaptcha scores (so likely the bots) will be subject to additional verification before they can proceed.

 With the latest iteration, ReCaptcha v3, the entire process happens in the background.
-Users don’t even know that any check is performed and yet, nearly all spambots are easily discarded.
+Users don’t even know that any check is performed, and yet, nearly all spambots are easily discarded.

 V3 also comes with other features that enable you to hide or fake contact details if a low score is recorded.
-Among other features, displaying only partial contact details and forcing users to click (and get verified) to get more might be also worth your attention.
+Among other features, displaying only partial contact details and forcing users to click (and get verified) to get more might also be worth your attention.